 The exchange program assists with transport, an organised tour, and an invitation to a Mayoral Reception.
 You don't need Japanese language skills to apply.

-Applications are currently open for hosts and/or students.
+Applications are will open soon for hosts and/or students in 2018.
 Applications are assessed by the Exchange Program Committee.

 Students visiting the Shire

 About 24-30 Japanese junior high school students visit the Shire during Term 3 for 10 nights.
 These students visit to experience home-stay, school and life in Australia.
 Students are in home stay for 8 of the 10 nights.

 About 6-15 Shire students visit Chuo, Tokyo during the September/October school holidays for 17 days.
 Students are in home-stay for 6 of the 17 nights.
 They attend school for 3 days, visit Tokyo Disneyland, volunteer in community projects, tour Tokyo, stay and volunteer in a rural area in Nagano prefecture, travel by Shinkansen to Kyoto and visit the historic site of Nara.
 The students also experience lessons in Zen Buddhism, calligraphy and martial arts or taiko drumming.

 Chuo City is one of 23 wards which make up Tokyo and is roughly at the centre.
 Chuo means 'central'.